 What we have in 2019: Better computerization of doctor and hospital records, the ability to consult our medical charts online, robotically assisted surgery, widespread genetic testing.

 “What’s Next for the Web?” interviewed investment guru James J. Cramer on how the Internet might affect investing and stock trading.
 His predictions were pretty accurate.
 He predicted that dot-coms would be viewed in the future more as companies than as websites, that newspapers would fade as sources of investment information and that websites such as E*TRADE were not about to replace brokers anytime soon.

 “What’s Next for the Web?” predicted big changes in how we buy stuff online.
 The article “Your Web, or Theirs?“ predicted that by the year 2010 traditional shopping would be practically obsolete with frequent buyer plans taking its place.
 (The closest thing we have to this in 2019 is Amazon Prime.)
 The article also envisioned that our automobiles, televisions, ovens, and grocery carts would be spying on us in exchange for discounts on favorite items.

-The reality is, online shopping has not changed that much in the last 20 years, with the exception of more movies, movie rentals and music being purchased online, and Amazon gaining a near monopoly in many consumer categories.
-But, we still have banner ads, browser cookies, credit card payments, and online shopping carts just like we had in 1999.
+The reality is that online shopping has not changed that much in the last 20 years, with the exception of more movies, movie rentals, and music being purchased online, and Amazon gaining a near monopoly in many consumer categories.
+But we still have banner ads, browser cookies, credit card payments, and online shopping carts just like we had in 1999.